dharmaInit/psfetcher/README.md

    ## Sorting:
    - results can be sorted by either price, title, or discount value.
 More than one sorting level can be used.
 Pass them to `--sort` only once.
    For example, to sort by price then by title, use `--sort price title`, and not `--sort price --sort title` (the latter will sort only by title)
-   - to reverse the order of sorting, use `--reverse`
+   - to reverse the order of sorting, use `--reverse`.

    ## Output operations:
-   By default, results are printed on the terminal.
+   By default, results are printed to the terminal.
 To disable this, use `-n / --noprint` option.

    To alter the default printed format to table-like format, use `--table`.
    ### Saving output: